simonesilvestroni/m2m-website/_posts/2024-03-06-the-accounts-graveyard.md

 ## Automattic

-Four years ago, when I decided to leave WordPress, I didn't do it in spite of any company shenanigans: I simply didn't enjoy the software anymore.
+Four years ago, when I decided to leave WordPress, I didn't do it in spite of any company shenanigans: I simply wanted to simplify my personal site.
 While it's true that I've never liked its CEO and co-founder, the recent pile-up of multiple controversies pushed me to delete accounts with _wordpress.com_, _wordpress.org_, _PocketCast_, and consequently the now useless _WP Rocket_ and _Yoast_. _Tumblr_ had been in the graveyard for some time.

 ## VC-funded vultures